 xunitresult plugin can now limit the amount of output generated by individual tests that will make into the XML based output file.
 This is intended for situations where tests can generate prohibitive amounts of output that can render the file too large to be reused elsewhere (such as imported by Jenkins).

 WARNstatus, depending on the output produced, and the Avocado test runner configuration.
 It now supports patterns that span across multiple lines.
 For more information, refer to test_type_simple_status.

-- Simple bytes and “unicode strings” utility functions have been added
+Simple bytes and “unicode strings” utility functions have been added to

 avocado.utils.astring, and can be used by extension and test writers that need consistent results across Python major versions.